SamuelHerrera/window-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.

-`npm install electron-packager -g`
 `npm install -g @angular/cli`

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Start electron

-Then Run `npm run electron` for a dev instance of electron.
+Run `npm run electron` for a dev server.
 The app will automatically reload if you change any of the source files.

+## Start development server and electron

+Run `npm run play` for a dev server.
+The electron app will automatically open and reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

+## Build

+Then Run `npm run build` to build the app

 ## Build for distribution test

-Set PACKAGE=true in .env file, then Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
-Then Run `npm run electron` to start the app
+Then Run `npm run build-and-run` to build and start the app

 ## Running unit tests